-- All buildings erected or altered, with a flat roof shall provide a fully landscaped area on those portions of the flat roof not required for architectural features or mechanical equipment.
-These landscaped areas need not be fully accessible except where they are provided pursuant to the requirements of subsections (10) and (11D) of section 7. - 16.16 (1) All buildings erected with a flat roof shall provide a fully landscaped area on any portions of the flat roof that: - (a) exceed a surface area of 40 square metres and a minimum linear dimension of 3 metres; and - (b) are not required for architectural features, rooftop greenhouses or mechanical equipment. - (2) Any landscaped areas provided under subsection 1 of this section, need not be fully accessible.
+- \ All buildings erected or altered, with a flat roof shall provide a fully landscaped area on those portions of the flat roof not required for architectural features or mechanical equipment.
+These landscaped areas need not be fully accessible except where they are provided pursuant to the requirements of subsections (10) and (11D) of section 7. - 16.16 (1) All buildings erected with a flat roof shall provide a fully landscaped area on any portions of the flat roof that: - (a) exceed a contiguous surface area of 40 square metres and a minimum linear dimension of 3 metres; and - (b) are not required for architectural features, rooftop greenhouses or mechanical equipment.

-- 16.17 (1) If a flat roof will be constructed or an existing flat roof will be altered as part of an alteration to any building, the flat roof shall provide a fully landscaped area on any portions of the flat roof that: - (a) exceed a surface area of 40 square metres and a minimum linear dimension of 3 metres; and - (b) are not required for architectural features, rooftop greenhouses or mechanical equipment. - (2) Any landscaped areas provided under subsection 1 of this section, need not be fully accessible. - 16.18 Where section 16.16 or 16.17 apply, and a flat roof is located at a building height equal to or exceeding fifty (50) metres, the rooftop treatment shall consist of: - (a) landscaped areas; - (b) a reflective rooftop treatment, or - (c) a combination of landscaped areas and reflective rooftop treatment. - 16.19 Where a flat rooftop area is generally designed to be inaccessible to the occupants of the building, the majority of its surface area shall be comprised of vegetation. - 16.20 Where a flat rooftop area is to be used as an amenity area for the common use of the occupants of the building or for individual occupants, it shall be designed as per the definition of landscaped area.
+- (2) Any landscaped areas provided under subsection 1 of this section, need not be fully accessible. - 16.17 (1) If a flat roof will be constructed or an existing flat roof will be altered as part of an alteration to any building, the flat roof shall provide a fully landscaped area on any portions of the flat roof that: - (a) exceed a contiguous surface area of 40 square metres and a minimum linear dimension of 3 metres; - (b) are not required for architectural features, rooftop greenhouses or mechanical equipment; and - (c) can structurally carry the additional load of landscaping elements. - (2) Any landscaped areas provided under subsection 1 of this section, need not be fully accessible. - 16.18 Where section 16.16 or 16.17 apply, and a flat roof is located at a building height equal to or exceeding 33.5 metres, the rooftop treatment shall consist of: - (a) landscaped areas; - (b) a reflective rooftop treatment, or - (c) a combination of landscaped areas and reflective rooftop treatment. - 16.19 Where a flat rooftop area is generally designed to be inaccessible to the occupants of the building, the majority of its landscaped surface area shall be comprised of vegetation. - 16.20 Where a flat rooftop area is to be used as an amenity area for the common use of the occupants of the building or for individual occupants, its landscaped surface area shall be designed as per the definition of landscaped area.